About the Journal

 High quality papers In order to ensure high-quality publications, all submitted manuscripts are assessed through a double blind review process by two external referees.
 The referees assess the manuscripts for relevance, originality, appropriateness of the selected literature, theory and methods, quality of the analyses, documentation of claims and conclusions, argumentative logic and coherence, and readability.

 Fast publication We give high priority to fast publication to ensure that ideas and findings can be published while they are still new.
 Slow publication hampers the dynamics of science and it is also very inconvenient for the individual scholar to have to wait for publication for several years.
-We are usually able to publish a manuscript within six months upon submission, but it may take up to a year if extensive revision is required.
+We are usually able to publish a manuscript within six-twelve months upon submission.

 Space to young scholars We offer publication space to young and promising scholars.
 Rather than simply rejecting manuscripts if they are not fully up to international standards, we usually give authors the opportunity to revise their manuscript on the basis of thorough reviewing.